View Document Text

 ETF (BGIG), Bahl & Gaynor Small/Mid Cap Income Growth ETF (SMIG), Bahl & Gaynor Dividend

-exceeding the full account level fee) for the period per the client’s stated fee schedule above.
+(but not exceeding the full account level fee) for the period per the client’s stated fee schedule

-This reduction is not applied at the combined and pro-rated relationship level.
-B&G will collect
+above.
+This reduction is not at the combined and pro-rated relationship level.

-B&G will calculate fees for assets invested in Alternative Funds based on the most recent
+B&G calculates fees for assets invested in Alternative Funds based on the most recent

 reported market value, which is typically subject to a delayed reporting period.
-Fees will be paid
+Fees are paid

 quarterly, in arrears, based on the reported market value as of the last day of the month prior